jshirota/Earthworm/README.md

 -Works with anything that implements IFeatureClass or ITable (i.e. shapefiles, coverages).
 Note: The GUI tool only works with SDE, file and personal geodatabases.

 -Returns mapped objects as a lazy sequence implementing IEnumerable\<T\>.
-Allows LINQ queries.
+Allows for LINQ queries.
+Facilitates functional programming.

 -Encapsulates low-level ArcObjects "ceremony code" such as the cursor cleanup code.